 Disability in classic children's literature

-To tie in with BookTrust's list of the 100 Best Books for children, Alex Strick reflects on some classics of children's literature - and how they represent disability.
+To tie in with BookTrust's list of the 100 Best Books for children, Alex Strick reflects on disability representation in children's classics, how negative tropes persist to this day, and what to do moving forward.

 I've recently come across several book lists recommending children's books relevant to disability - and featuring some rather unexpected titles.